Alok Kumar Singh

-Alok Kumar Singh is an Indian politician, currently a member of Member of Bihar Legislative Assembly elected from Dinara.
+Alok Kumar Singh is an Indian politician, currently serving as the member of Member of Bihar Legislative Assembly elected from Dinara.
 He is the member of Rashtriya Lok Morcha.

-Political Career
+Political career

 Following the 2025 Bihar Legislative Assembly election, he was elected as an MLA from the Dinara Assembly constituency, defeating Abhishek Ranjan, the candidate from the Independencent, by a margin of 78,338 votes.